RunestoneInteractive/overview/_sources/Containers/dynamic.rst

 Using the ``selectquestion`` directive has real benefits for writing a timed exam including:

 * Questions are not loaded into the page until the student sees the question for the first time.
 This prevents students from viewing the source to see the questions.
-* using ``:fromid: question_1 question_2`` you can provide multiple equivalent questions for each exam question making it more difficult for students to share answers.
+* Using ``:fromid: question_1, question_2, ...`` you can provide multiple equivalent questions for each exam question making it more difficult for students to share answers.

+There are several other options to the ``selectquestion`` that are designed to support automated exam creation, but they rely on the presence of a well developed and structured question bank.
+Something we would love to develop in Runestone, but have not yet completed.

+* ``:proficiency:`` - If you have a lot of questions and they are tagged with either ``:prim_comp:`` or ``:supp_comp:``  then the exam will choose a question at random from all questions in the question bank that are aimed at that particular proficiency.

+* ``:min_difficulty:`` - We have developed a way to automatically assign a level of difficulty to a question based on past students historical performance on the question.
+This allows you to include a question between a minimum and maximum difficulty level.
+* ``:max_difficulty:``
+* ``:autogradable:`` -- this ensures that Runestone only chooses a question that is automatically gradeable.
+* ``:not_seen_ever:`` -- this ensures that Runestone selects a question that the student has not answered sometime in the past.

+There is lots of research to do to see if this approach can actually work and produce exams that students will accept as fair.
+But it seems that for an online exam, generating a different (but equivalent) exam for every student could go a long way toward reducing cheating as well as saving instructors a lot of work.

 .. timed:: timed2
     :timelimit: 10